-Anne Williams is a lecturer, curator, writer and Programme Director for Photography at London College of Communication.
+Anne Williams is a lecturer, curator, writer and Creative Director of PhotoLab at London College of Communication.

 Anne studied photography at Trent Polytechnic in the 1970s, on the cusp between traditional vocational education and the shift to a more arts-based and conceptual approach.
 After working in art galleries, she studied History of Photography at Princeton University with Peter Bunnell and went on to establish one of the first UK photography degree courses at West Surrey College of Art and Design.
 She then joined London College of Communication to teach History and Critical Theory.

-Anne was made Course Leader of MA Photography in 1997 and has been Programme Director of Photography since 2003.
+Anne was Course Leader of MA Photography 1997-2014 and Programme Director of Photography 2003-2016.
 She has been engaged as a consultant in various capacities relating to contemporary and fine art photography, arts funding bodies and photography education.
-Her research interests include visual theory and contemporary photographic art.
-Her current research examines the future of photography and in 2009 her article 'Identity Crisis' was published in Photographies journal which focused on UK photography education.
+Her research interests include visual theory, photography futures and contemporary photographic art.
+In 2009 her article 'Identity Crisis' on UK photography education was published in Photographies journal.